Almost Hermitian structures on moduli spaces of non-Abelian monopoles and applications to the topology of symplectic four-manifolds: Real linear isomorphisms between the harmonic spaces and for

 Hence, when $(X,g,J,\omega)$ is almost K\"ahler, \eqref{eq:Decomp_of_d1_v3_almostK} implies that $d_{A,\varphi,\psi}^1(a,\sigma,\tau)=0$ is equivalent to \eqref{eq:SO3Monopole_d1_AlmostKahler}.
 This completes the proof of Lemma \ref{lem:Decomposition_of_d1}. \end{proof}

-If we assume that $(X,g,J,\omega)$ is almost K\"ahler, we can use the expression \eqref{eq:Decomp_of_d1_v3_almostK} for $d_{A,\varphi,\psi}^1$ to derive the following equality between the deformation operators.
+If we assume that $(X,g,J,\omega)$ is almost K\"ahler, we can use the expression \eqref{eq:Decomp_of_d1_v3_almostK} for $d_{A,\varphi,\psi}^1$ to derive the following relationship between deformation operators.

-\begin{prop}[An equality between the deformation operators] Let $(E,H)$ be a smooth, complex Hermitian vector bundle over a smooth, closed, almost K\"ahler four-manifold $(X,g,J,\omega)$.
-Let $(A,\varphi,\psi)$ be a $W^{1,p}$ unitary triple on $E$ as in \eqref{eq:UnitaryTriple}.
-Then for the isomorphisms $\Upsilon_k$ in \eqref{eq:Isomorphism_sEkC_to_sEk},
+\begin{prop}[Relationship between the deformation operators] Let $(E,H)$ be a smooth Hermitian vector bundle over a closed smooth almost K\"ahler four-manifold $(X,g,J,\omega)$.
+If $(A,\varphi,\psi)$ is a unitary triple on $E$ as in \eqref{eq:A_varphi_psi_in_W1p} that is smooth, then the linear isomorphisms $\Upsilon_k$ in \eqref{eq:Isomorphism_sEkC_to_sEk} yield the identity,